-On a liquidation, dissolution or winding-up of, or analogous proceedings over the Issuer by way of exercise of public authority (referred to herein as a "winding-up of the Issuer"), all claims in respect of the Subordinated Bonds will rank pari passu without any preference among themselves, at least pari passu with present or future claims in respect of Parity Securities (as defined in Condition 3.2 (Status of the Debt Securities-Subordinated Bonds)), in priority to any present or future claims in respect of Junior Securities (as defined in Condition 3.2 (Status of the Debt Securities-Subordinated Bonds)) and junior to any present or future claims in respect of Senior Creditors (as defined in Condition 3.2 Status of the Debt Securities-Subordinated Bonds).
-If, on a winding-up of the Issuer, the assets of the Issuer are insufficient to enable the Issuer to repay the claims of the Senior Creditors in full, the Debt Security Holders will lose their entire investment in the Subordinated Bonds.
-If there are sufficient assets to enable the Issuer to pay the claims of Senior Creditors in full but insufficient assets to enable it to pay claims in respect of its obligations in respect of the Subordinated Bonds and all other claims of Parity Securities, Debt Security Holders will lose some (which may be substantially all) of their investment in the Subordinated Bonds.
+On a liquidation, dissolution or winding-up of, or analogous proceedings over the Issuer by way of exercise of public authority (referred to herein as a "winding-up of the Issuer"), all claims in respect of the Subordinated Debt Securities will rank pari passu without any preference among themselves, at least pari passu with present or future claims in respect of Parity Securities (as defined in Condition 3.5), in priority to any present or future claims in respect of Junior Securities (as defined in Condition 3.5) and junior to any present or future claims in respect of Senior Creditors (as defined in Condition 3.5).
+If, on a winding-up of the Issuer, the assets of the Issuer are insufficient to enable the Issuer to repay the claims of the Senior Creditors in full, the Debt Securities holders will lose their entire investment in the Subordinated Debt Securities.
+If there are sufficient assets to enable the Issuer to pay the claims of Senior Creditors in full but insufficient assets to enable it to pay claims in respect of its obligations in respect of the Subordinated Debt Securities and all other claims of Parity Securities, Debt Securities holders will lose some (which may be substantially all) of their investment in the Subordinated Debt Securities.

-There is no restriction on the amount of securities or other liabilities that the Issuer may issue, incur or guarantee and which rank senior to, or pari passu with, the Subordinated Bonds.
-The issue or guaranteeing of any such securities or the incurrence of any such other liabilities may reduce the amount (if any) recoverable by Debt Security Holder during a winding-up of the Issuer and may limit the Issuer's ability to meet its obligations under the Subordinated Bonds.
+There is no restriction on the amount of securities or other liabilities that the Issuer may issue, incur or guarantee and which rank senior to, or pari passu with, the Subordinated Debt Securities.
+The issue or guaranteeing of any such securities or the incurrence of any such other liabilities may reduce the amount (if any) recoverable by Debt Securities holders during a winding-up of the Issuer and may limit the Issuer's ability to meet its obligations under the Subordinated Debt Securities.

-Although Subordinated Bonds may pay a higher rate of interest than comparable Debt Securities which are not subordinated, there is a significant risk that an investor in such Debt Securities will lose all or some of his or her investment should a winding-up of the Issuer occur.
+Although Subordinated Debt Securities may pay a higher rate of interest than comparable Debt Securities which are not subordinated, there is a significant risk that an investor in such Debt Securities will lose all or some of his or her investment should a winding-up of the Debt Securities occur.